ivaoaero/OAuth-samples/README.md

 _dev.ivao.aero is supposed to point to 127.0.0.1, if not, create a local record [How to edit your host file](https://www.siteground.com/kb/hosts-file/)_

+**Test credentials work only on the `/v2/users/me` endpoint because they are made to test your setup.
+For other endpoints, use your own credentials.**

 ## Issues
 If you need any help, try using the official support channels on the Community or Staff servers, where other developers will try to assist you.